pamir-ai-pkgs/distiller-sdk/src/distiller_sdk/hardware/eink/lib/src/firmware/README.md

 - Adjust width/height in DisplaySpec
 - Update Ram-X/Ram-Y address calculations in init sequence
-- **Note**: The EPD128x250 firmware name follows internal convention but actually represents a 250×128 (width×height) display
+- **Note**: The EPD128x250 firmware name refers to the controller's portrait orientation (128×250).
+  The display is physically mounted as 250×128 landscape, but the controller expects 128×250 portrait data.
+  The SDK transforms landscape content → portrait for the vendor controller.

 ### BorderWavefrom (0x3C)